10kW Solar Systems: What to Know

 Is a 10-kilowatt solar energy system right for you?

 - Your home uses more electricity than the average residence.
-(This is usually seen in larger homes or those with an electric vehicle charging in the garage.)
+(This may be the case with larger homes or those with an electric vehicle charging in the garage.)

-- You spend over $2,000 per year on utility electricity.
+- You spend more than $2,000 per year on utility electricity.

-- You want to invest in a renewable energy system that will pay for itself in under a decade.
+- You want to invest in a renewable energy system that will pay for itself in less than a decade.

 » READ MORE: What is a solar array?